Quantum-Creative-Group/quantum_nodes/README.md

   <img src="https://gitlab.com/quantum-creative-group/quantum_nodes/-/raw/assets/download_quantum_nodes_step2.png" alt="Quantum Nodes repository, download" height="200px"/>
   </p>

-###### Pre-requisite installations - Linux
+###### Prerequisite installations - Linux
 * <ins>Install *Blender*</ins>
+  * If downloaded using the terminal: it's already done :ok_hand:
   * If downloaded from the website (not recommended here):<br>
   → As [mentioned here](https://docs.blender.org/manual/en/latest/getting_started/installing/linux.html), uncompress the content of the downloaded `.tar.xz` at the desired location (e.g. `~/software` or `usr/local`)
-  * If downloaded using the terminal: it's already done :ok_hand:

   → Launch it to check if everything went well :wink:

 * <ins>Install *Anaconda*</ins>
-  * Where the file is saved: `bash file_name.sh`
+  * Open a new terminal where the file is saved.
+Then enter: `bash file_name.sh`
   * During the installation:<br>
   → `Do you approve the license terms? [yes|no]` → `yes`<br>
-  → Anaconda3 will now be installed at this location: in this tutorial, we use the default location.<br>
+  → You can choose a custom location for the *Anaconda* installation files.
+However, this tutorial uses the default location (recommended).<br>
   → `Do you wish the installer to initialize Anaconda3?` → `yes`
   * At the end: `source ~/.bashrc`<br><br>

 * <ins>*Anaconda* environment and *Blender*</ins><br>
-  In this part, we will create a new conda environment and install the necessary packages.<br>
+  In this part, we will create a new conda environment and install the necessary packages for *Quantum Nodes*.<br>
   Then, we will tell *Blender* to use our environment instead of the python that comes with by default.<br>

   * Open a new terminal:<br>